bitsforeveryone/write-ups/website/content/go_army_cyber_hack_everyonez.md

 Claim your prize

 Send an email to `hacker@wclaymoody.com` to get the recognition you deserve.
+Set the subject to:
-Use subject `64ce35e665aa7c407886dbfa5647d6ce`
+`2aa74e051d8388d02b73bce393ea1a6b`